 Rule 2 - The Virtual Machines must be rooted in Datacenter via Hyper-V.

 To get these VM's up and running, you will need to complete activation through AVMA (Automatic Virtual Machine Activation) - a service built into Datacenter 2012 and all later editions.
 A virtual machine is automatically activated using an AVMA license, as long as the virtual machine is rooted in a licensed copy of Datacenter through Hyper-V.

 Now that we have the rules out of the way, let’s take a look at the advantages you will be able to take advantage of:

-That about covers it for Datacenter virtualization & AVMA.
-Make sure to check out our licensing guide for additional info on features & licensing requirements.
-As always, reach out by phone, email, or chat and we will help you determine the most cost effective solution for you & your business!
+That about covers it for Datacenter virtualization and AVMA.
+Have more questions about Windows Server Datacenter?
+Want to know the differences between Windows Server Datacenter vs Standard?
+Make sure to check out our licensing guide for additional info on features and licensing requirements.
+As always, reach out by phone, email, or chat and we will help you determine the most cost effective solution for you and your business.